 The Species Champion initiative in Wales was launched in 2016 and continues to invite all Assembly Members (AMs) to choose a species that is present in the area they represent, and which is facing significant threats to their future.
 The aim is to raise the profile of Welsh nature in the Welsh Assembly.
 Click here for more information.

-Bumblebee Conservation Trust currently has two Species Champions in Wales:
+Bumblebee Conservation Trust currently has one Species Champion in Wales:

 - Leanne Wood AM for Rhondda and leader of Plaid Cymru championing the Bilberry bumblebee